-This is in line with the National Planning Policy Framework (NPPF), which says that planning policies and decisions should "enable the development and diversification of agricultural and other land-based rural businesses" and "contribute to and enhance the natural and local environment by recognising the intrinsic character and beauty of the countryside, and the wider benefits from natural capital and ecosystem services - including the economic and other benefits of the best and most versatile agricultural land, and of trees and woodland" 107.
+This is in line with the National Planning Policy Framework (NPPF), which says that planning policies and decisions should enable "the development and diversification of agricultural and other land-based rural businesses" 107.
 The NPPF also states that "where significant development of agricultural land is demonstrated to be necessary, areas of poorer quality land should be preferred to those of a higher quality".
+108